zachlp2016/little_shop/extensions.md

 # Little Shop Extensions

 These "extension" stories are for the final week solo project for Backend Module 2 students.

-Students will need to include a minimum of 2 points of additional extension work.

-1 of these extension points of work will be assigned to you.
-The other point you get to choose from the following list:
+It assumes your team has already completed 100% of the Little Shop project.
+In the case that your team has not finished the project, instructors will provide an alternate code base.

+Choose 2 stories of extension work, and instructors will do their best to accommodate both of your choices.
+Try to pick one story that plays to your strengths, and one story that will help an area of growth for yourself.

+Below, you'll see Completion Criteria and Implementation Guidelines.
+The Completion Criteria are the points that instructors will be assessing to ensure you've completed the work.
+The Implementation Guidelines will direct you in how to implement the work or offer advice or restrictions.

+You get to choose how to implement the story, presentation, routing, etc, as long as your work satisfies the Completion Criteria.

 ---

-## Users can rate items (counts as 1 extension point)
+## Users can rate items

+#### General Goal

 Users will have the ability to leave ratings for items they have successfully purchased.

-Users cannot rate items from orders which have been canceled by the user or an admin.
+#### Completion Criteria

+1. Users can write one review for each item in any "completed" order.
+1. Ratings will include a title, a description, and an integer rating from 1 to 5, a user, an item, and timestamps.
+1. Users will have a link on their Profile to an index page to see all reviews they have written.
+That index page will give them the ability to edit or delete any review.
+Users cannot add reviews from this page.
+1. Users will navigate to one of their order show pages where each item will have a button or link to add a review if a review is possible.
-Users can write one rating per item per order.
-If the user orders an item (in any quantity) they can leave one rating.
-If they order the item again in a different order, the user can leave another rating.
+1. If a user orders the same item in a different order, they get to leave an additional review. (if they order the same item in 4 different orders, they get to leave 4 ratings)

-Build all CRUD functionality for users to add a rating through their order show page.

-Users can disable any rating they created.
-Admins can enable or disable any rating.

-Disabled ratings should not factor into total counts of ratings, nor averages of ratings.

-Ratings will include a title, a description, and a rating from 1 to 5.
+1. The average review rating for each item should be shown on both the Item Catalog page as well as its Item Show page.
+1. The Item Show page will show all reviews for that item including the name of the reviewer and all details of the review including the date it was created; if the review was changed, also show the updated_at date.

+#### Implementation Guidelines

+1. No "show page" is required for reviews; reviews will be displayed on each Item's show page.
+1. An order show page should not show a link to create a review for an item if the user cannot review that item any more.
+Consider building a `reviewable?` helper method to check.
+1. Reviews do not need to be tied to a specific order.

 #### Mod 2 Learning Goals reflected: